Michael-Jing/self-driving-car-nd/behavioral_cloning/writeup_report.md

 I then preprocessed this data by
 - remove the top 1/3 and bottom 1/5 of the image, to speedup training,
-- resize the image to size 32 $\times$ 64, to speedup training,
+- resize the image to size 32 by 64, to speedup training,
 - rescale the pixel values to the range 0 and 1
 - I finally randomly shuffled the data set and put 33% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used generator to feed data to the training process, so number of epochs wasn't necessary.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.